When to submit

 Getting it Published: A Guide for Scholars and Anyone Else Serious About Serious Books (William Germano, 2016)

-This title, available as an ebook, provides clear and practical guidance on choosing the best path to publication of scholarly writing.
+This title, also available as an ebook, provides clear and practical guidance on choosing the best path to publication of scholarly writing.
 The author focuses on book publication but the lessons provided are applicable to article publication as well.

-Information for Submitting Articles to Journals and Law Reviews (Allen Rostron & Nancy Levit, 2023)
+Information for Submitting Articles to Journals and Law Reviews (Allen Rostron & Nancy Levit, 2024)

 This frequently updated guide to submitting articles to law reviews and journals includes information on methods of submission (such as through Scholastica, another academic publication submission program, or direct email), word counts, formatting, and how to request an expedited decision.
 This resource focuses on flagship law reviews and journals rather than subject-specific secondary journals.

-Information for Submitting to Online Law Review Companions (Bridget J. Crawford, 2022)
+Information for Submitting to Online Law Review Companions (Bridget J. Crawford, 2023)

 Online journal companions provide another outlet for academic writing.
 Although these major law review companions may be a difficult destination for student writing to reach, the submission principles that the author identifies may help you associate with a big-name journal or prepare your work for consideration by other journals and online services.